gruntwork-io/boilerplate/_docs/README.md

 * `shell CMD`: Execute the given shell command and render whatever that command prints to stdout.
 The working directory for the command will be set to the directory of the template being rendered, so you can use paths relative to the file from which you are calling the `shell` helper.
+* `templateFolder`: Return the value of the `--template-folder` command-line option.
+Useful for building relative paths.
+* `outputFolder`: Return the value of the `--output-folder` command-line option.
+Useful for building relative paths.

 ## Alternative project generators